davidwt5/seismatest/readme.md

     --force-new-deployment --region (region)
   - force-new-deployment lets us redeploy images with the same tag without having to create a new revision of task definitions
+  - This solution is of course incompatible if we were to swap to incrimental version tagging
 - Default security group was used to open EC2 port to the public
   - Should create a new security group instead specifically for that EC2 instance in order to avoid unintentionally opening endpoints to the public for a different